-Most women will experience a type of craving during their pregnancy.
-There are two types of pregnancy cravings; food cravings and non food cravings (pica cravings).
-The reasons for the cravings range from nutrient deficiency to the simple fact that there’s a growing baby inside of you.
-Cravings themselves can range from sweet to salty, spicy to fatty.
-There’s no scientific explanation for the cravings, however over half of all pregnant women experience some type of craving during their pregnancy.
+Most women will experience some type of craving during their pregnancy.
+There are two types of pregnancy cravings: food cravings and non-food cravings (also known as pica cravings).
+Pregnancy cravings vary from one woman to the next, and the objects of these cravings can be sweet, salty, spicy, or fatty.
+Over half of all pregnant women experience some type of pregnancy craving.

 There are two types of cravings; food and non-food.

 - Food cravings are anything you can eat, whether you normally eat them or not.